 Day 1: Rome

 Our suggested itinerary for a day in Rome consists of visiting the following places (in this particular order); Trevi Fountain- Pantheon- Roman Forum- Palatine Hill- Colosseum.
 We know there’s a lot to see in Rome but if you want to cover some of the city’s most iconic highlights, this route is perfect to cover in a day because the total distance between Trevi Fountain and the Colosseum is only 3 kilometers and all other sights are located on the way.
 And the best part is that you could even cover this route by walking or cycling.
+But to be able to do this in such a short time, it’s also important to be strategic about where you stay in Rome.

 The Pantheon is one of the best-preserved ancient buildings in Rome.
 In the past, it was the most important temple in Rome but throughout the years, it was transformed into a catholic church.